 - (a) Prescriptive Requirements for Computer Rooms.
-Space conditioning systems serving a eComputer rooms with a power density greater than 20 W/ft shall comply with this section by being designed with and having constructed and installed a cooling system that meets the requirements of Subsections 1 through 6. - 1.
+Space conditioning systems serving a eComputer rooms with a power density greater than 20 W/ft2 shall comply with this section by being designed with and having constructed and installed a cooling system that meets the requirements of Subsections 1 through 6. - 1.
 Economizers.
-Each individual cooling system primarily serving computer rooms in a new building shall include either: - A. Aan integrated air economizer capable of providing 100 percent of the expected system cooling load as calculated in accordance with a method approved by the Commission, at outside air temperatures of 6555°F dry-bulb/ and below or 50°F wetbulb and below, and be equipped with a fault detection and diagnostic system that complies with as specified by Section 120.2(i); or - B. An integrated water economizer capable of providing 100 percent of the expected system cooling load as calculated in accordance with a method approved by the Commission, at outside air temperatures of 40°F dry-bulb/35°F wet-bulb and below.
+Each individual cooling system primarily serving computer rooms shall include either: - A. Aan integrated air economizer capable of providing 100 percent of the expected system cooling load as calculated in accordance with a method approved by the Commission, at 64.4°F to 80.6°F supply air temperature at outside air temperatures of 6555°F dry-bulb/ and below or 50°F wet-bulb and below, and be equipped with a fault detection and diagnostic system that complies with as specified by Section 120.2(i); or - B. An integrated water economizer capable of providing 100 percent of the expected system cooling load as calculated in accordance with a method approved by the Commission, at outside air temperatures of 40°F dry-bulb/35°F wet-bulb and below.